-Brynjelsen Employment Agreement
+Mr. Brynjelsen Employment Agreement

 We entered into an employment agreement with Mr. Brynjelsen, our president and chief executive officer, in May 2017.
 Pursuant to the terms of his employment agreement, Mr. Brynjelsen's employment is at-will and may be terminated at any time by us or Mr. Brynjelsen.
-Under the terms of the employment agreement, Mr. Brynjelsen is currently entitled to receive an annual base salary of \$425,000 effective March 1, 2019.
-Mr. Brynjelsen also received 1,000,000 restricted shares of common stock in connection with commencement of his employment.
-Mr. Brynjelsen is also entitled to receive an annual bonus of up to 50% of his annual base salary based upon our board of directors' assessment of Mr. Brynjelsen's performance and his and our attainment of targeted goals as set by the board of directors (or the compensation committee thereof) in their sole discretion.
-Mr. Brynjelsen was also granted non-qualified stock options of 200,000 shares in November 2017, all of which are vested, and 250,000 shares in February 2019, 135,417 of which are vested, both under our EIP.
-The remaining 114,583 shares vest in eleven equal monthly installments and will be fully vested in February 2021, subject to Mr. Brynjelsen's continued service and subject to full acceleration in the event that Mr. Brynjelsen's employment is terminated without cause or he resigns for good reason within one month prior to or 12 months following a change in control.
-Pursuant to his employment agreement, Mr. Brynjelsen also entered into a proprietary information, inventions, nonsolicitation and non-competition agreement with us.
+Under the terms of the employment agreement, Mr. Brynjelsen is currently entitled to receive an annual base salary of \$619,507 effective March 1, 2023.
+Mr. Brynjelsen also received 1,000,000 restricted shares of our common stock in connection with commencement of his employment which were fully vested in May 2019.
+Mr. Brynjelsen is also entitled to receive an annual bonus of up to 60% of his annual base salary based upon our board of directors' assessment of Mr. Brynjelsen's performance and his and our attainment of targeted goals as set by the board of directors (or the compensation committee thereof) in their sole discretion.
+All unvested equity awards are subject to Mr. Brynjelsen's continued service and to full acceleration in the event that Mr. Brynjelsen's employment is terminated without cause, or he resigns for good reason within one month prior to or 12 months following a change in control.
+Pursuant to his employment agreement, Mr. Brynjelsen also entered into a proprietary information, inventions, non-solicitation and non-competition agreement with us.